Exopy/exopy/docs/source/dev_guide/instruments.rst

 needs to request the right to do so.
 This right can be refused if another part of the application, that cannot stop using it, is currently using it.
 Only plugin which declare that they use instrument can request the right to use one.
-See the :ref:reg_user section, to know how to declare that a plugin is an instrument user.
+See the :ref:`reg_user` section, to know how to declare that a plugin is an instrument user.

 When the privilege to use an instrument is granted, the instrument plugin